se-edu/se-book/gitAndGithub/checkout/sourcetree_3.md

-Double-click the commit you want to load to the working directory, or right-click on that commit and choose .
+Double-click the commit you want to load to the working directory, or right-click on that commit and choose `Checkout...`.

 Click `OK` to the warning about ‘detached HEAD’ (similar to below).